Wrench Wench has been in love with automotive mechanics for decades. She loves sharing advice with fellow DIY mechs and curious cats.

 Unexplained Coolant Loss

-Do You Want to Replace Your Head Gasket Yourself?
+Do You Want to Replace It Yourself?

-A more complete text tutorial for how to access and replace a head gasket on various common vehicles, will appear on my articles list in the near future.
-Until then, there are plenty of fancy pants mechanics on YouTube who've already made super-easy tutorial videos to help you bold DIY'ers get through such a big job.
+There are plenty of fancy pants mechanics on YouTube who've already made super-easy tutorial videos to help you bold DIY'ers get through such a big job.

 © 2018 Wrench Wench